The ARC Centre of Excellence in Exciton Science focuses on three core activities.

 Centre Advisory Board

-The Centre Advisory Board will review all aspects of the Centre’s operations, including administrative functions, strategic planning and decision making, intellectual property, outreach and commercial translation.
+The Centre Advisory Board reviews all aspects of the Centre’s operations, including administrative functions, strategic planning and decision making, intellectual property, outreach and commercial translation.
 Members include:

 International Scientific Advisory Committee